wetheredge/expresslrs-uid-lookup/README.md

 ## Usage

-The first run will download the lists and build the rainbow table.
+The first run will download the lists and build the lookup table.
 Future runs will reuse the cached table.

 ### CLI